-These are just a few of the trails in Golden that our staff suggests exploring; there are so many trails that this list could go on-and-on!
+These are just a few of the best mountain bike trails in Golden, BC that our staff suggests exploring.
+There are so many trails that this list could go on-and-on!
 But these are our favourite, and we hope they're enjoyable for you too.

 For more information on any of the trails, head to the Golden Cycling Club page.